 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
-Store filgrastim, filgrastim-sndz, and tbo-filgrastim in the refrigerator.
-If you accidentally freeze filgrastim or filgrastim-sndz, you may allow it to thaw in the refrigerator.
-However, if you freeze the same syringe or vial of filgrastim or filgrastim-sndz a second time, you should throw away that syringe or vial.
-Filgrastim and filgrastim-sndz may be kept at room temperature for up to 24 hours but should be kept away from direct sunlight.
-Tbo-filgrastim may be kept at room temperature for up to 5 days but should be protected from light.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Store filgrastim injection products in the refrigerator.
+If you accidentally freeze filgrastim (Neupogen, Nivestym, Zarxio), you may allow it to thaw in the refrigerator.
+However, if you freeze the same syringe or vial of filgrastim a second time, you should dispose of that syringe or vial.
+Filgrastim (Neupogen, Nivestym, Releuko, Zarxio) may be kept at room temperature for up to 24 hours but should be kept away from direct sunlight.
+Filgrastim (Granix) may be stored in the freezer for up to 24 hours, or may be kept at room temperature for up to 5 days but should be protected from light.

 In case of emergency/overdose